Gravitating vortices with positive curvature: Introduction

 \section{Introduction}

 This work is concerned with the existence of Abelian vortices on a compact Riemann surface $\Sigma$ with back-reaction on the metric.
 The \emph{vortex equation}

-for a Hermitian metric $h$ on a line bundle $L$ over $\Sigma$ with section $\phi \in H^0(\Sigma,L)$, is a generalization of the equations on $\RR^2$ which were introduced in 1950 by Ginzburg and Landau \cite{GL} in the theory of superconductivity.
+for a Hermitian metric $h$ on a line bundle $L$ over $\Sigma$ with section $\bm\phi \in H^0(\Sigma,L)$, is a generalization of the equations on $\RR^2$ which were introduced in 1950 by Ginzburg and Landau \cite{GL} in the theory of superconductivity.
 Abelian vortices have been extensively studied in the mathematics literature after the seminal work of Jaffe and Taubes~\cite{Jaffe-Taubes,Taubes1} on the Euclidean plane, and Witten \cite{Witten} on the 2-dimensional Minkowski spacetime.
-A complete answer to the existence of solutions of~\eqref{eq:vortexeqintro} for the case of compact Riemann surfaces was established independently by Noguchi, Bradlow, and Garc\'ia-Prada ~\cite{Brad,G1,Noguchi}.
+A complete answer to the existence problem for~\eqref{eq:vortexeqintro} when $\Sigma$ is compact was established independently by Noguchi, Bradlow, and Garc\'ia-Prada ~\cite{Brad,G1,Noguchi}: an Abelian vortex exists if and only if the following inequality is satisfied